Mitchellpkt/TrackSubtract/README.md

 -  **Top:** The recording of my voice while Hey plays in the background (`SongAndSignal`).
 -  **Bottom:** The pure recording of the song (`SongTrue`)

 The amplitudes below are raw, **not** normalized yet.
-In this particular case, the music signal in the `SongAndSignal` is quieter than `SongTrue`, so the latter would need to be attenuated to match (in other cases, it may need to be amplified).
-Same algorithm, just instances with A* > 1 versus A* < 1.
+In this particular case, the music signal in the `SongAndSignal` is quieter than `SongTrue`, so the latter would need to be attenuated to match.
+The opposite case may be true in other situations, perhaps within the same audio file.
+There is no need to treat these as separate cases; whether to amplify or attenuate is reflected in whether A(t,f) is greater or less than unity.

 `TracksWaveform_marked.png` shows both files represented as waveform time series:
 ![TracksWaveform](TracksWaveform_marked.png)